 Best Bass Preamp Pedal – Review of Top Best at Different Budget

 In this category, I review 4 best bass preamp pedals under 500 dollars, with each designed for a unique application.

 Best For Live Show; Darkglass Alpha Omega Ultra Bass Preamp Pedal

-For anyone who has had experience with any of Darkglass’ lines of musical instruments, expecting quality and performance is sensible.
+For anyone who has had experience with any of Darkglass’ lines of musical instruments or a Tech 21 Sansamp or an M81 bass preamp, expecting quality and performance is sensible.
 And with the all-new Alpha Omega ultra bass preamp, you can equally expect the same for your live shows.
 This pedal is designed with engineers and sound guys in mind for detailed preamplification of bass guitar signals on a stage.
 Whether in a band setting or you’re buying this for your one-man show gigging, every penny you put on this device counts.
 You are also able to take this into the studio and get the heavy metal sound quality you want.
 But here’s why I think so.

 The Alpha Omega is a versatile and highly dynamic pedal with an extremely dynamic range of options.
 And as the name suggests, it features 2 distinct distortion circuits namely Alpha and Omega.
 The alpha circuit makes your mixes punchy, straight, and tight with many definitions.
 Meanwhile, the Omega circuit is more raw and brutal on the flip side.
 Either of these distortion circuits can be engaged on the footswitch control as you play.
 And you can boost 2.8Khz High Mids for more definition without compromising on clarity when playing to a larger audience.
 Thanks to the exclusive Bite functionality.